 - Ongoing programmatic support of the various FFP-funded programs around the country.

 FFP has offered early support to an important new initiative that in partnership with national nonprofit Family Reach and the Financial Planning Association (FPA®) will bring comprehensive financial supports and interventions—including pro bono financial planning—to at-risk families battling a serious cancer diagnosis.
-Piloting this year in Boston and Seattle, the Financial Planning for Cancer program will offer important insights into the impact that pro bono financial planning can have on patients and their families.
+Piloting this year, the Financial Planning for Cancer program will offer important insights into the impact that pro bono financial planning can have on patients and their families.
 By year end, Family Reach seeks to expand its referral network to at least 15 hospitals across the country.

 As part of the Financial Planning for Cancer program and with special support from FFP, CENTS will specially train CFP® professionals and connect them with cancer patients for individual financial consultations and planning.
 CENTS’ programs reach patients receiving treatment at hospitals in the Seattle area, including the Swedish Cancer Institute and Fred Hutchinson Cancer Research Center.
 Through CENTS, patients and families can also access patient advocates who can help with health insurance and pharma assistance, and if needed, volunteer bankruptcy attorneys.